jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

   - dns-prefix: k8sanddeis
   - ssh-key-value file: /home/jims/id_acs_rsa.pub

+For the `acs-engine` deployment approach, the contents of `/home/jims/id_acs_rsa.pub` will be used.

+Once the resource group is created, decide which deployment method is desirable.
+Use the values above to deploy the cluster.

+### Create the Kubernetes Cluster using the CLI tools

+**NOTE** In a couple of deployments attempting to create Deis applications resulted in an Internal Server Error due to validation issues of the Kubernetes apiserver certificate.
+For now, it is recommended to use the **Create the Kubernetes Cluster using acs-engine** approach below.

-Using the above, you run one of the following two commands depending on if you are specifying the Service Principal or you are not.
+Using the parameters specified above, you run one of the following two CLI commands depending on if you are specifying the Service Principal or you are not.

 Without a Service Principal: